farm-urban/fufarm_arduino_sensors/README.md

 There are several steps to get this working:

-1. Checkout this repoistory (into `/opt` in this example), cd into the directory created and edit `platform.ini` to specify the sensors in use.
+1. Checkout this repository (into `/opt` in this example), cd into the directory created and edit `platform.ini` to specify the sensors in use.
 2. Install platformio with:

 ```